amyyalex/portfolio/README.md

 # Beginner Friendly Portfolio

-#### Sometimes, creating an attractive portfolio is essential.
-Here's an eye-catching coded Portfolio [example]( https://smilegupta.github.io/portfolio) to realize that the can be eye-catching, elegant and recognizable.
+#### Creating an attractive portfolio is often essential.
+Here's an example of a coded portfolio [example]( https://smilegupta.github.io/portfolio) that demonstrates how it can be eye-catching, elegant, and memorable.

 ## Usage